fmasclef/lambda-boilerplate/README.md

 You really should try to _synth_ before trying to _deploy_.
 The first step generates an AWS CloudFormation template.
 The second step push this tempalte to S3, then executes the template on CloudFormation.

-Unhappy with your app? _desroy_ it!
+Unhappy with your app? _destroy_ it!

 ```
 npm run destroy